-Samaritan Bethany is a nondenominational provider of living and care options for seniors, providing loving, quality care for people of any faith preference and acknowledging each resident’s individuality.
+Samaritan Bethany is a nondenominational, non-profit and local provider of living and care options for seniors.
+We provide loving, quality care for people of any faith preference and acknowledge each resident’s individuality.

 Our mission and values are inspired by our faith in God.
 We act on the belief that we were sent to serve.
 We are committed to servant leadership, empowered through faith that is founded in our Christian heritage.

-Providing compassionate individual care that enhances and strengthens the greater community
+Providing compassionate individual-directed care that enhances and strengthens the greater community.

 History – Celebrating 90+ Years of Caring for Seniors!